jazzband/wagtailmenus/docs/source/contributing/packaging_releases.rst

         # Commit the changes
         git commit -am 'Update source translation files'

-9. Push all oustanding changes to github:
+11. Push all oustanding changes to GitHub:

     .. code-block:: console

         git push

-10. Submit your changes as a PR to the main repo via https://github.com/rkhleics/wagtailmenus/compare
+12. Submit your changes as a PR to the main repo via https://github.com/rkhleics/wagtailmenus/compare